lucaromagnoli/dataservice/source/examples/rest_client.rst

 .. literalinclude:: ../../examples/api/api_server.py

-This is a simple FastAPI server that serves a list of Users using page based pagination.
+This is a simple FastAPI server that serves a list of Users using page based pagination provided by `fastapi-pagination <https://github.com/uriyyo/fastapi-pagination>`_.

 You can run it by executing the following commands: